vsrixyz/smallishbook/README.md

-# smallishbook
+# Smallish Book
-The smallish book landing page
+The smallish book landing page.
+Which for now doesn't contain much but it will.
+Soon.